 There are other dehydration technologies that are not so well proven in commercial applications.
-These include semi permeable membranes and technologies that rely on swirling the gas to achieve temperature reduction and condensation of both water and hydrocarbons.
+These include semi-permeable membranes and technologies that rely on swirling the gas to achieve temperature reduction and condensation of both water and hydrocarbons.
 Commercial operating experience is limited with these technologies and there would be uncertainty over their performance and reliability for a gas storage facility.
 Furthermore they rely on pressure reduction to operate and would lead to increased sales gas compression costs.

-Figure 1 provides a decision chart for the selection of gas dehydration processes, which shows the relevant technologies for meeting gas transportation requirements.4
+Figure 1 provides a decision chart for the selection of gas dehydration processes, which shows the relevant technologies for meeting gas transportation requirements4.

-Absorption by glycol dehydration
+Absorption by Glycol Dehydration

 Glycol dehydration is the most widely used method to dehydrate natural gas and represents a simple, proven and relatively low cost option.
 It relies on absorbing the water content of the gas into a solvent at relatively high pressure and low temperature and then regenerating the solvent to release the water at relatively low pressure and high temperature.
-Triethylene glycol (TEG) is the most appropriate solvent because it has high thermal stability and physical properties resulting in low capital and operating costs for plants.
-Plant capacities range from less than 100 MMSCFD to over 1000 MMSCFD.
+Tri-ethylene glycol (TEG) is the most appropriate solvent because it has high thermal stability and physical properties that lead to plants with low capital and operating costs.
+This technology is appropriate for a wide range of plant capacities from less than 100 MMscfd to over 1,000 MMscfd.

 The reduction in water dew point of the treated gas is dictated by the lean TEG concentration used in the absorber and hence the design of the regeneration system.
-A conventional regeneration system cannot achieve lower TEG water content than approximately 1.4 wt.% without exceeding a regeneration temperature of over 200 °C at atmospheric pressure.
-Higher temperatures would result in TEG degradation.
+A conventional regeneration system cannot achieve lower TEG water content than about 1.4 wt. % without exceeding a regeneration temperature of over 200°C at atmospheric pressure.
+Higher temperatures would result in accelerated TEG degradation.
 However, the use of stripping gas to further reduce TEG water content is simple and well established.
-In warm climates or downstream of acid gas removal systems, stripping gas is normally needed to meet -10 °C water dew point, but the basic TEG regeneration system is adequate for the UK.
+Depending on the inlet gas water content, stripping gas may be required in gas storage applications, but given the modest product dew point of -10°C, stripping gas rates would be expected to be relatively low.